ISISNeutronMuon/SScanSS-2/docs/simulation.rst

    :align: center

 Any results that are skipped, for example, because the measurement point is disabled will be shown in the result list with the reason why the measurement is skipped.
-The skipped results can be hidden or shown by toggle the |hide| button in the **Simulation Result** window.

 .. image:: images/sim_skip.png
    :scale: 80